tuckertwo/reemud/plans/overview.md

 and procedures to follow (coding style, unit tests, *etc.*).

 # Story
-The story at the moment is unclear, but a few details have been determined.
+The story at the moment is unclear (see [description.md](description.md) for a few ideas), but a few details have been determined.
 The character is to start in a generic urban center from the mid-twentieth century (maybe), which exists to provide a central location for the player to start, become